-In Q3 2013, cart abandonment rates averaged 74% across all sectors, according to SaleCycle.
+In Q1 2015, cart abandonment rates averaged 75.6% across all sectors, according to SaleCycle.
 Here’s some more stats that show the effectiveness of targeted emails relating to abandonment.

-- Over an eighth (13.3%) of cart abandonment emails are clicked.
+- More than a tenth (11.61%) of cart abandonment emails are clicked.

-- Over a third (35%) of clicks lead to a purchase back on site.
+- Nearly a third (29.9%) of clicks lead to a purchase back on site.

 And just in case you’re not convinced yet…

-- Every single cart abandonment email sent, delivers over $5 in revenue.
+- Every single cart abandonment email sent, delivers more than $8 in revenue.

 An immediate email after the customer has left the site may come across as off-putting and desperate; however choosing a slightly different tact may be more appealing.